lanbufan/Daily-Scientific-Citation-Tracker/README.md

 For those interested in the "back-end" of things, or in hepling the development of this project, you will need to download:

-the source code will be added in the next few days.
+** FELLOW-CODERS : Patience --> all the source codes will be added in the next few days**

 * the latest version of the references files in CSV format.
 * the latest version of the Python source code matching references-as-publications to generate the daily tracker.
 * + config.py